Pay more whenever you can!

 Is it still worth it?
 Because you save on fees for your bank account and get a lower rate on your home loan, it’s normally worth it to have a professional package loan and an offset account with it.

-However, an offset account isn’t for everyone!
+However, an offset account isn’t for everyone and its features are limited with fixed home loans!
 Don’t assume that it’s right for you.
 If you don’t need the extra features then it’s okay to consider a basic loan with a lower rate.

 Credit card magic